 Despite everything, companies are adopting the change.
 Global spending on digital transformation tech & services is estimated to have expanded 10 percent in 2022.
 (Source)

 Because of the enormity of the change required to succeed, that belief is unrealistic.
-Companies go wrong at many places and fail when going digital.
+Companies go wrong in many places and fail when going digital.

 Here are the top seven reasons for digital transformation failure.